orb-lang/helm/doc/md/femto.md

 -- Get names for as many values as possible
 -- into the colorizer
 color.allNames()
--- This switches screens and does a wipe,
--- then puts the cursor at 1,1. write "\x1b[?47h\x1b[2J\x1b[H"

 print "an repl, plz reply uwu 👀" displayPrompt '👉  '
 -- Crude hack to choose raw mode at runtime